Columbia Lake - Lot 48

 A group shot from the Lot 48 celebration (Photo by www.kimberleyrae.ca)

 Protecting Columbia Lake — Lot 48 from development was a long-standing priority for the conservation community, as well as the Ktunaxa First Nation and other residents of the Upper Columbia Valley.
-The property was the last remaining parcel that was not designated for conservation on the east side of the lake.
+The property was the last remaining parcel that was not designated for conservation on the east side of the lake. with the support of many partners, NCC acquired the property for conservation in 2011.
 Preventing recreational development and further road construction in the area has safeguarded the many natural and cultural values of the whole eastern side of Columbia Lake.